 MLK Unsung Hero Awards

-The MLK Unsung Hero Awards are annually awarded to two UNC staff/faculty, department or community/corporate entity who have exemplified a steadfast commitment to inclusion.
+The MLK Unsung Hero Awards are annually awarded to up to two UNC staff/faculty, department or community/corporate entity who have exemplified a steadfast commitment to inclusion.
 Through their everyday work and advocacy, these awardees have made significant contributions to social justice, equity, and diversity, and have made a positive difference in the lives of others at Carolina.

 Jan Johnson Yopp is a professor in the School of Media and Journalism and dean of Summer School for Academic Affairs.
 Throughout her years at UNC-Chapel Hill, she has shown her passion for student success and, as a result, for initiatives that ensure accessibility and affordability for all students as well as recruitment and retention.

 As a professor in the MJ School, she has been a co-adviser to the student organization, the Carolina Association of Black Journalists, since its inception 26 years ago.
 She was instrumental in creating the Chuck Stone Program for Diversity in Media and Education, an intensive summer workshop for high school students to introduce –and recruit—them to journalism and to Carolina.
 Twenty-one Chuck Stone scholars are current students here.
 Dean Yopp teaches in the four-day workshop that is modeled on the multicultural Rainbow Institute that she and the late Professor Chuck Stone co-directed in the early 1990s.